jac307/MediaArtTutorials/MEDIAART2B06/Cameras.md

 ### Canon 24-105mm 1:3.5-5.6 IS STM

+Zoom lenses have **variable focal lengths**, allowing you to change your field of view without moving your feet.

 <img src="TechWalks/imgs/36.jpg" style="width: 50%; height: auto;">

 Ideal for general-purpose photography (landscapes, portraits, events) and smooth, quiet video recording due to its STM motor.